What’s Working

 Unlocking the forest’s full potential requires targeted investment in market access, local processing and equitable benefit-sharing systems, while ensuring renewable energy and land use efforts don’t displace traditional ecological practices.

-Solution One: Building infrastructure to support forest bioeconomies
+Solution One: Build infrastructure to support forest bioeconomies

-- A truly sustainable bioeconomy needs clear roles.
+• A truly sustainable bioeconomy needs clear roles.
 Gita Syahrani of KEM puts it this way: “If you are offering a solution, you need to pinpoint from the get-go who is the doer and who is the payer.”
-Without the proper infrastructure, it’s nearly impossible for communities to handle it all.
-These investments create the conditions for their commodities to be viable in a competitive market.
-Within these considerations of what grows above the land, rights pertaining to ownership of what grows under the land should also be prioritized.
+Investments create the conditions for commodities to be viable in a competitive market.
+Within these considerations of what grows above the land, rights pertaining to ownership of what lays under the land – from minerals to water to other resources – should also be prioritized.

-- One of the economic tools for scaling that have been successful in the Papua province of Indonesia is KOBUMI, a trading company and logistics service created by EcoNusa Foundation, but owned by 10 Indigenous community cooperatives.
+• One of the economic tools for scaling that has been successful in the Papua province of Indonesia is KOBUMI, a trading company and logistics service created by EcoNusa Foundation and owned by 10 Indigenous community cooperatives.
 With a trading value of nearly $2 million, KOBUMI not only ensures quality control but also expands market access.

-- In India, Living Landscapes/Padraka Foundation is currently conceptualizing a place-based stewardship model where a range of actors co-manage the ecosystem.
+• In India, Living Landscapes is currently conceptualizing a place-based stewardship model where a range of actors co-manage the ecosystem.

 Solution Two: Shift the narrative on agroforestry

-- Heiner Baumann of CASH Coalition says farmers need more security (i.e., insurance) to mitigate the potential risks that agroforestry poses.
+• Heiner Baumann of CASH Coalition says farmers need more security (i.e., insurance) to mitigate the potential risks that agroforestry poses.
 Belterra, with support from Fundación Avina and GCF, has addressed this concern by implementing a results-based payment system where farmers are compensated as they move through different stages of the agroforestry process.
 Belterra currently allocates one-third of its budget to this model.
-Another strategy could be encouraging farmers to experiment with a smaller piece of land.
+Another strategy is to encourage farmers to experiment with a small piece of land.
 “Once farmers see and experience improved results from applying a practice on a small part of their land, or the land of one of their neighbors, they are much more likely to adopt the new practice,” Baumann said.

-- Groups like Kaleka, which has been working in Indonesia for many years, say funders should expect and even encourage organizations to fail upwards.
+• Groups like Kaleka, which has been working in Indonesia for many years, say funders should expect and even encourage organizations to fail upwards.
 For nearly a decade, Kaleka has been testing a market placement for nutmeg as a potential economic opportunity for farmers in the West Papua province.
-Support from donors keeps it optimistic about the odds.

 Climate-Responsible Supply Chains: